FullSiliconAlchemist/LevelDesign_3/README.md

 I will most likely be continuing this prototype as my iterative project, so the things I'd like to get done before next week are the following:

 Build a basic environment or level for the player to navigate in, set a series of objectives for the player to stay engaged, animate my character model with more game mechanics such as jumping, dashing, and some basic light attacks.

+# Design Journal for Iteration

+I've incorporated some basic running animations plus added some more color in the level to make it look nicer.
+Some changes to the lighting and camera FoV made the game seem wider and more interesting visually.
+NExt I'll be working on the fireball jutsu effect and add a fighting mechanic as well as a simple UI menu to bring up for jutsu or controls.